What is an insurance claim and when should you file one?

 Is there ever a time I shouldn’t file an insurance claim?

-When you damaged your own car
+When you damage your own car

-If you damage your own car, you typically have a little more leeway in regard to filing a claim with your insurance company.
+If you have damaged your car, you typically have a little more leeway in regard to filing a claim with your insurance company.
 Let’s say you’re in a one-car accident, perhaps you backed into a pole or sideswiped a cement barrier, and it results in your car having only minor damage.
-In these cases, you may be able to get the damage fixed for less than your deductible, so it may make more sense to pay for the damage yourself rather than making a potential premium-raising claim.
+In these cases, you may be able to get the damage fixed for less than your deductible, so it may make more sense to pay for the damage yourself rather than make a potential premium-raising claim.
 If the damage is significant, though, you may want to consider contacting your insurer to get help paying for repairs.

 How will an insurance claim impact my car insurance rates?